webvimark/laravel-server-monitor/README.md

 HTTP Ping monitors perform a simple page request and alert if the HTTP status code is _not_ 200.
 They can optionally check that a certain phrase is included in the source of the page.

+> Note: If you provide _checkPhrase_ that should be in response, then HTTP status code is _not_ checked.
+This way you can check that your *403* page returns something like *{"error":{"code":403,"message":"Invalid authorization headers"}}*

 ##### SSL Certificate Monitors

 SSL Certificate monitors pull the SSL certificate for the configured URL and make sure it is valid for that URL.
 Wildcard and multi-domain certificates are supported.